Cuprate/cuprate/books/protocol/src/pruning.md

   return block_height;
 ```

-This calculates the [blocks pruning stripe](#getting-a-blocks-pruning-stripe) using the same method that we saw in [this](#getting-a-blocks-pruning-stripe) function.
+This calculates the [block's pruning stripe](#getting-a-blocks-pruning-stripe) using the same method that we saw in [this](#getting-a-blocks-pruning-stripe) function.

-This then checks if the blocks stripe is the same as the seed stripe, if you remember if a seed and block have the same stripe that means the seed will keep the block, so we can just return the entered `block_height`.
+This then checks if the block's stripe is the same as the seed stripe, if you remember if a seed and block have the same stripe that means the seed will keep the block, so we can just return the entered `block_height`.

 ```c++
 const uint64_t cycles = ((block_height / CRYPTONOTE_PRUNING_STRIPE_SIZE) >> log_stripes);